makeabilitylab/physcomp/arduino/led-on.md

 We'll be using the [Arduino Leonardo](https://www.arduino.cc/en/Main/Arduino_BoardLeonardo) for these introductory microcontroller lessons but any 5V board will work, including the [Arduino Uno](https://store.arduino.cc/usa/arduino-uno-rev3), Adafruit's [METRO 328](https://www.adafruit.com/product/50), Sparkfun's [RedBoard](https://www.sparkfun.com/products/13975), *etc.* Each of these boards have the same pin layout and general specifications.

 ## Hook up LED to Arduino's 5V supply pin

+Let's begin by hooking up an LED with a current limiting resistor to the Arduino's 5V supply pin.

 ### Step 1: Wrap resistor around LED leg